iekhwang/Automatic-Speech-Recognition-ASR-for-Chinese/README.md

 End-to-end ASRs for Mandarin
 ======

-This project is for the current avilable open-source end-to-end Mandarin ASRs,including Mozilla DeepSpeech, ESPnet, Jasper, Delta and OpenSeq2Seq.
-Which provides the recipes, the results and also the comparison between them with open-sources Mandarin datasets.
+This project is for the current avilable open-source end-to-end Mandarin ASRs, including Mozilla DeepSpeech, ESPnet, Jasper, Delta and OpenSeq2Seq.
+Which provides the recipes, the results, and also the comparison between them with open-source Mandarin datasets.

 1.Architectures
 -----